A guide to leaving a gift in your Will

 4) Make sure you're word perfect

 In any Will, it's essential that the wording is legally sound and that there's no chance that it might be misconstrued.
 That's where your solicitor will prove invaluable.
-To help, we've included some draft wording in our downloadable guide.
+To help, we've included some draft Will wording in your downloadable guide.

 5) It's all in the execution